-EPA has stated that systemic insecticide-coated crop seeds fall under the Treated Article Exemption to FIFRA, 40 C.F.R. §152.25(a), even though those seeds clearly fit the agency's definition of "pesticide" and have devastating impacts on the environment.
+EPA also has stated that systemic insecticide-coated crop seeds fall under the Treated Article Exemption to FIFRA, 40 C.F.R. §152.25(a), even though those seeds clearly fit the agency's definition of "pesticide" and have devastating impacts on the environment.
 See Bret Adee, Center for Food Safety (CFS), et al. 2017 Citizen Petition requesting EPA to reverse that interpretation.
 EPA denied that petition on September 27, 2022.
-The application of the Treated Article Exemption, put simply, means the agency does not consider the pesticidal seeds to be a pesticide.
+The application of the Treated Article Exemption, put simply, means the agency exempts the pesticidal seeds from regulation as pesticides.